 Shiratani Unsuikyo is about a 30-minute drive from Miyanoura Port.
-You can also take a bus, but they are infrequent, with one bus every 2-3 hours.
-The bus ride takes 35 minutes and costs 560 yen one way.
+You can also take a bus, though services are infrequent, running approximately every 2 to 3 hours.
+The bus ride takes around 35 minutes and costs 560 yen one way.

 Shiratani Unsuikyo Ravine